Sometimes you need to set a value. To do so, use the <<*Set*>> command.

 When answered, the value assigned to !Married! is either "True" or "False" (or "Yes" or No").

-You can directly set this value, avoiding the 'Is our client married?' question altogether (if the situation so calls) in the following manner:
+You can directly set this value in a document where, avoiding the 'Is our client married?' question altogether (if the situation so calls) in the following manner:

 <<*Set*!Married!="Yes">> This is the functional equivalent of the above line.

 You can also use a value set by an <<*AskOptions*>> or <<*AskOptions(radio)*>> command to set another value.
 Here's the setup, based on two MultiChoice lists.
 The alias of the first MultiChoice list is *States*.
 It contains 50 elements (the 50 United States of America).
 The second alias is called *SecurityType*.
 It, too, contains 50 elements.
 The values of these elements are the type of security instrument ('mortgage' or 'deed of trust') associated with each of the 50 States.
 The goal is to automate the selection of "Deed of Trust' or 'Mortgage', depending upon the state in which the transaction is occurring.

 The AskOptions below (first line) sets the value of the groupname !st! to the value the user selects from the list of the 50 States when presented in the Interview.
 Once the State is selected, Pathagoras can then the value of the groupname called !Security! to the parallel position as the selected state.
 (So, if Indiana, the 14th position in the list of *States*, is selected, the value of !st! would be '14'.
 Then Pathagoras processes the !security! groupname by looking at the !st! position in the *SecType*alias list.
 "Mortgage" occupies that 14th position, and therefore Mortgage is assigned to !security!

 You can set the value of a multiple choice value by stating the positional value(s) you are selecting followed immediately by the total number of possible choices in parentheses).
 Examples